fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 It seems not so long ago that the only people who had an espresso machine at home were celebrities or others with that fabulous lifestyle.
-Luckily, you can now find espresso machines priced low enough that even us regular people can have them.
+Luckily, you can now find espresso machines priced low enough that even we regular people can have them.
 You’ll also find a slew of espresso coffee beans to choose from.

 Brewing the best espresso coffee at home can be satisfying and a boost to the pocketbook.
 But no matter how good your espresso machine is, if you start with bad beans, you’re going to have bad coffee.
 This article aims to help you find the best espresso beans to bring out your inner barista.